Edgar Wilson Award

 The Edgar Wilson Award is an annual international award established in 1998 consisting of a monetary award and a plaque allocated annually to amateur comet discoverers.
 It is administered by the Smithsonian Astrophysical Observatory (SAO) through the IAU's Central Bureau for Astronomical Telegrams (CBAT).

 Origins

 Edgar Wilson was an American businessman who lived in Lexington, Kentucky.
 After he died in 1976, the Edgar Wilson Charitable Trust Fund was set up and awards were allocated in accordance with the terms of his bequest.

 Eligibility

 Each year the award is divided between amateur astronomers who during that year, using amateur equipment, discover one or more new comets which are then officially named after them.
 The annual total award is of the order of US$20,000 but fluctuates from year to year.
+Since 2014 the award was not given, but reestablished in 2024 (without a donated price).
 In any year when there are no eligible discoverers, CBAT makes the award to the amateur astronomer or astronomers it considers "have made the greatest contribution toward promoting an interest in the study of comets".

 Recipients

-Later than 2014 awards were given at least in the years 2015, 2016, 2017.
-But – summarized – publication lacks somehow.
+Although the Smithsonian Astrophysical Observatory has awarded the recipients, after 2014 the Central Bureau for Astronomical Telegrams could confirm in 2024 that the awards for the comet discoveries in the period July 2014 – June 2018 had been given.

+A list of recipients current to 2024: